01mf02/jq-lang-spec/spec.typ

 - try-catch and ? are different from jq, but can be simulated via label-break
 - evaluation for $alt$
 - remove some filter cases in proof of lemma --- it's not exhaustive anyway right now
+- completeness is if we can construct any valid value

 = Introduction